 The current expectation within many organisations is to accelerate delivery.

 I can sense the heightened anxiety like in a bar that has just rung the bell for last drinks.
-Everything is more urgent now than it was earlier in the year.
+Everything is more urgent now than it was earlier in the year it will require CIO leadership!

 As CIOs we need to understand how to evolve the business through successful execution of projects, re-organisation, and digitisation - all within an organisation or a business model framework.